History of Macadamia Nuts in Hawaii

 In 1921 a Massachusetts man named Ernest Shelton Van Tassell

 established the first macadamia plantation near Honolulu.
-This early

 attempt, however, met with failure, since seedlings from the same tree